Apple Search Starts with Siri Search

 Accessing one of these web pages or local objects will load the web page in a web browser.

-Some web pages or other objects include deep links that are a reference to a location in an application, such as a location in a mobile application executing on a mobile device.
+Some web pages or other objects include deep links that reference a location in an application, such as a location in a mobile application executing on a mobile device.

-A deep link allows a user to access content in a mobile application, where the mobile application would likely give a richer experience for this content than the user has when viewing the same content through a web browser.
+A deep link allows a user to access content in a mobile application.
+The mobile application would likely give a richer experience for this content than the user has when viewing the same content through a web browser.

 It could be a richer experience because the mobile application has been developed to handle this content, where a web browser has been a more generally designed application.